lgnbhl/scroller/README.md

 # scroller <img src="man/figures/logo.png" align="right" />

-> Scroll effect to any object in your Shiny apps
+> Scroll to any object in your Shiny apps

 The package `scroller` allows to scroll to any element on the page in Shiny thanks to [Arbitrary anchor